Antp1k/hurls/README.md

 - You can get all the urls from the response, with no filters or anything placed, by pressing the "All Urls" button.
 - You can get all the endpoints from the response, with some regex filters placed to remove trashy endpoints from the results, by pressing the "All Endpoints" button.
 - You can get all the parameters from the response, with some regex filters placed to remove trashy parameters from the results, by pressing the "All Parameters" button.
 This differs from the endpoints in a way as you get all the parameters as single values like "query" rather than "?query=x&anotherparam=y" type of format.

+## Installation

+Currently the extension is only available for firefox, and it can be installed in the following way: